Jaye136/PListen/README.md

  solely handle the responsibility of calling updates and refreshes.
 Whenever a subject raised a flag, the manager would be notified that the display had changed <i>(like going from the library to the queue by pressing 'view queue')</i>, or that elements were added to the displayed list <i>(new song, add to queue)</i>.
-This would have contained the update/refresh call in a single location, making bug tracking much simpler.</p?
+This would have contained the update/refresh call in a single location, making bug tracking much simpler.

-<p style="text-indent:15px;">Another thing was the singleton data structure.
-As my program is a song player program,
- it needs to run an instance of Library and PlayHandler <i>(queue)</i> concurrently to main.
+&nbsp;&nbsp; Another thing was the singleton data structure.
+As my program is a song player program, it needs to run an instance of Library and PlayHandler <i>(queue)</i> concurrently to main.
 There is only ever going to be one copy of each, and any class that needs to access that single concurrent instance of the library/queue must call Main.getLibrary() or Main.PlayHandler().
 This imported Main everywhere, when Main had nothing to do with the behaviours that Library and PlayHandler provided.
 I knew about the static keyword, but I just wasn't sure how I could make a whole class static.
-Singleton designing would have been perfect for my project, and I truly wish that I had known about it sooner.</p>
+Singleton designing would have been perfect for my project, and I truly wish that I had known about it sooner.

-<p style="text-indent:15px;">While working out inter-class dependencies in order to mimic the behaviours of
- subject-observers and singleton class, I was constantly thinking of how convoluded the UML diagram must be getting.
+&nbsp;&nbsp; While working out inter-class dependencies in order to mimic the behaviours of subject-observers and singleton class, I was constantly thinking of how convoluded the UML diagram must be getting.
  I was sure there was a better way to do things—I just didn't know how to go about it.
 It was slightly devastating to start learning the exact data structures I had been grasping for, right after the major code phase deadline.
  Still, I'm glad that I can now at least put a name to what I had been searching for.
-I'm looking forward to implementing these strategies in my next project.</p>
+I'm looking forward to implementing these strategies in my next project.